-- A. Probes, Transducers and Extension Cables These components are used to measure pressures, temperatures, fuel flow, volts, amps, fuel levels and many other engine and aircraft system functions.
-The analog signals produced by the transducers and probes are routed through the Extension Cables to various EDC inputs. - B. EDC (Engine Data Converter) The EDC converts the analog signals from the probes and transducers to a digital format.
-This data is transmitted via a two-wire RS422 cable to the MVP Display. - C. MVP Display The MVP receives, processes and displays the RS422 EDC data on its TFT color display.
+A. Probes, Transducers and Extension Cables - These components are used to measure pressures, temperatures, fuel flow, volts, amps, fuel levels and many other engine and aircraft system functions.
+The analog signals produced by the transducers and probes are routed through the Extension Cables to various EDC inputs.

+B. EDC (Engine Data Converter) - The EDC converts the analog signals from the probes and transducers to a digital format.
+This data is transmitted three times per second via a two-wire RS422 cable to the MVP Display.
+A second EDC may be installed to increase the MVP's capability.

+C. MVP Display - The MVP receives, processes and displays the RS422 EDC data on its TFT color display.
 In addition, the MVP receives GPS data, interfaces with the Voice Warning Control Panel and monitors the external back light control line.
-Also, the MVP transmits fuel data to the GPS and controls the external Caution and Warning Lights.
+Also, the MVP transmits fuel data to the GPS and controls the external Master Warning Light.

-The MVP reduces the number of panel-mounted instruments from around 15 to only 1.
+The MVP reduces the number of panel-mounted instruments from around 15 to only 1 and provide 24 annunciators.
 The EDC can reduce the total number of wires routed to the aircraft instrument panel by 100 or more.